TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/multitechconduit/_index.md

 For the first-time hardware and software setup, you can refer to the appropriate configuration guide on the [Multitech documentation](http://www.multitech.net/developer/products/multiconnect-conduit-platform/conduit/) page.

 We have included a few short steps to help you get started.
+If your gateway is already configured on your local network, skip ahead to [Connecting The Gateway to {{% tts %}}](#connecting-the-gateway-to-the-things-stack).

 ### Connecting to the Gateway as a DHCP Server

+If you have already connected your gateway to your local network and you can access its configuration page via the gateway's IP address, skip ahead to [Connecting The Gateway to {{% tts %}}](#connecting-the-gateway-to-the-things-stack).

-Since the gateway initializes as a DHCP server, you may have to configure TCP/IP manually.
-After hard resetting the device, we connected it directly to a computer via ethernet and used the following TCP/IP settings:
+Since the gateway initializes as a DHCP **server**, you can not simply connect it to your local network, and you may have to configure TCP/IP manually.
+After hard resetting the device, connect it **directly to a computer via ethernet** and use the following TCP/IP settings:

 - IP Address: 192.168.2.2
 - Subnet Mask: 255.255.255.0